Myanmar men face verdict over murder of British pair on Thai resort

 Within days of their arrest Thai police said the pair had confessed.
 But they soon retracted those confessions, insisting they were made under duress, a charge the police deny.

 During the trial investigators were accused of failing to properly collect and preserve DNA samples and declining to test key pieces of evidence, such as Witheridge's clothes.

-The murders stained Thailand's reputation as a tourist haven but did not prompt visitor numbers to significantly tail off in a sector that has remained buoyant despite the nation's history of coups and conflict.
+The murders stained Thailand's reputation as a tourist haven but did not prompt visitor numbers to significantly tail-off.

 © 2015 AFP